-The City should continue their program of regularly testing and replacing large diameter flow meters.
-The City should also begin testing residential meters.
+The City should continue their program of regularly testing and replacing (as required) large diameter flow meters on a 3-year cycle.
+The City should also begin testing residential meters beginning with 100± meters per year.
 Records should be kept reporting meter ID, age, and accuracy.
+The frequency and number of residential meters to be tested should be adjusted based on meter testing results.